zarf-dev/proposals/0051-v1beta1-schema/README.md

 	Version string `json:"version"`
 }

-// GitRepoSource represents a Helm chart stored in a Git repository. type GitRepoSource struct {
+// GitSource represents a Helm chart stored in a Git repository. type GitSource struct {
 	// The URL of the Git repository where the Helm chart is stored.
 	URL string `json:"url"`
 	// The subdirectory containing the chart within a Git repo.
 	Path string `json:"path,omitempty"`
 }

-// LocalRepoSource represents a Helm chart stored locally. type LocalRepoSource struct {
+// LocalSource represents a Helm chart stored locally. type LocalSource struct {
 	// The path to a local chart's folder or .tgz archive.
 	Path string `json:"path"`
 }